Santroller/Santroller/tool/using.md

 [![4051](../assets/images/cd4051.png)](../assets/images/cd4051.png)
 [![4067](../assets/images/cd4067.png)](../assets/images/cd4067.png)

+### Constant Input
+Sometimes, you may want the console to always see a specific value when it polls your controller.
+This can be useful for things like the effects potentiometer on Rock Band guitars, where you may want the console to always use a specific effect, even if you don't actually have a effects pot wired up.

 ### Device Inputs
 Note that Wii Extension, PS2 Controllers, USB Host, GHWT Necks, GH5 Necks and Crazy Guitar necks also appear in the input type list.
 This allows for creating custom mappings utilising these controllers.